andremion/RetroBeat/README.md

 ## TODO

-- [ ] Cache the selected playlist
+- Cache the selected playlist
-- [ ] Move hardcoded strings to resources
-- [ ] Navigate directly to the selected playlist from the launcher
+- Navigate directly to the selected playlist from the launcher
-- [ ] Add integration tests
+- Add integration tests
-- [ ] Add better transition from the playlist to the player screen
+- Add better transition from the playlist to the player screen
-- [ ] Handle loading errors
+- Handle loading errors

 ## References